 If we take our inspiration from this later Bridgman, we can take him as a guide for a new practice-oriented philosophy of science.
 We can put aside his reductive doctrine of meaning, his puritanical search for certainty, and his ambivalent privileging of instrumental operations over other types of operations.
 What Bridgman started up but never quite accomplished in a systematic and complete way was a philosophical analysis of science in terms of activities.
 Operations provide the philosopher (and the historian) of science with a very useful unit of analysis: actions or events, as opposed to objects, statements, beliefs, theories, paradigms, research programs, etc. The concept of operation should provide an effective framework for incorporating certain highly valuable insights about the nature of scientific practice, including the ideas of Ludwig Wittgenstein (1953) on language-games, Michael Polanyi (1958) on tacit knowledge, Marjorie Grene (1974) on the knowing agent, and Ian Hacking (1983) on direct interventions in experimental investigations.

-Above I have presented a new operationalism as a promising framework for the analysis of scientific practice.
-Do Bridgman's ideas and attitudes also hold any current relevance for scientific practice itself?
-He did intend to reform scientific practice itself, not just its second-order analysis, so we must ask whether his reformist agenda has anything left in it for current science.
-To the casual reader, much of Bridgman's writing will seem like a series of radical complaints about the meaninglessness of various concepts and statements.
-But he was not interested in skeptical critique as an idle philosophical exercise.
+Above I presented a new operationalism as a promising framework for the analysis of scientific practice.
+Do Bridgman’s ideas and attitudes also hold any current relevance for practicing scientists?
+It should have been clear from the discussion in Section 1 above that Bridgman intended to reform scientific practice itself, not just its second-order analysis, so we must ask whether his reformist agenda has anything left in it for current science.
+To the casual reader, much of Bridgman’s writing will seem like a series of radical complaints about the meaninglessness of various concepts and statements.
+But he was not interested in skeptical critique as an idle and indiscriminate philosophical exercise.
 He got most worried when a concept was being extended to new situations where the familiar operations defining the concept ceased to be applicable.
 His arguments often had an iconoclastic flavor because he was exceptionally good at recognizing where a concept had been extended to new domains unthinkingly and most people were not even aware that the extension had been made.
-From the methodological lesson he took from Einstein to the insights gained in his own high-pressure physics, an important focus of Bridgman's operationalism was on regulating the extension of concepts to uncharted domains.
+From the methodological lesson he took from Einstein to the insights gained in his own high-pressure physics, an important focus of Bridgman’s operationalism was on regulating the extension of concepts to uncharted domains.

 The connections listed above rest on very basic qualitative causal assumptions about temperature: fire raises the temperature of any ordinary objects on which it acts directly; if two objects at different temperatures are put in contact with each other, their temperatures tend to approach each other.
 There are semi-quantitative links as well.
 It is taken for granted that the consumption of more fuel should result in the generation of more heat, and that is partly based on a primitive notion of energy conservation.
 It is assumed that the amount of heat communicated to an object is roughly proportional to the amount of change in its temperature (barring changes of state and interfering influences), and that assumption is based on the rough but robust understanding of temperature as the “degree of heat.”
 So, for example, when a crucible is put on a steady fire, one assumes that the temperature of its contents will rise steadily, up to a certain maximum.
 That is exactly the kind of reasoning used by the chemist John Frederic Daniell (1790–1845) to criticize some of Wedgwood’s results: